 (5) Safe storage of firearms at home;

-(6) The requirements of this state for obtaining a certificate of qualification for a concealed carry endorsement from the sheriff of the individual's county of residence and a concealed carry endorsement issued by the department of revenue;
+(6) The requirements of this state for obtaining a concealed carry permit from the sheriff of the individual's county of residence;

 (7) The laws relating to firearms as prescribed in this chapter;

 (8) The laws relating to the justifiable use of force as prescribed in chapter 563;

-(9) A live firing exercise of sufficient duration for each applicant to fire both a revolver and a semiautomatic pistol, from a standing position or its equivalent, a minimum of fifty rounds from each handgun at a distance of seven yards from a B-27 silhouette target or an equivalent target;
+(9) A live firing exercise of sufficient duration for each applicant to fire both a revolver and a semiautomatic pistol, from a standing position or its equivalent, a minimum of twenty rounds from each handgun at a distance of seven yards from a B-27 silhouette target or an equivalent target;

 (10) A live fire test administered to the applicant while the instructor was present of twenty rounds from either a revolver or a semiautomatic pistol from a standing position or its equivalent at a distance from a B-27 silhouette target, or an equivalent target, of seven yards.

-3. A qualified firearms safety instructor shall not give a grade of passing to an applicant for a concealed carry endorsement who:
+3. A qualified firearms safety instructor shall not give a grade of passing to an applicant for a concealed carry permit who:

 (1) Does not follow the orders of the qualified firearms instructor or cognizant range officer; or

 (2) Handles a firearm in a manner that, in the judgment of the qualified firearm safety instructor, poses a danger to the applicant or to others; or

 (3) During the live fire testing portion of the course fails to hit the silhouette portion of the targets with at least fifteen rounds, with both handguns.

-4. Qualified firearms safety instructors who provide firearms safety instruction to any person who applies for a concealed carry endorsement shall:
+4. Qualified firearms safety instructors who provide firearms safety instruction to any person who applies for a concealed carry permit shall:

 (1) Make the applicant's course records available upon request to the sheriff of the county in which the applicant resides;

 (2) Maintain all course records on students for a period of no less than four years from course completion date; and

 (3) Not have more than forty students in the classroom portion of the course or more than five students per range officer engaged in range firing.